Balkan Shadows: Screenings

-Pre-premiere in Serbia was on 17 October 2017 at Yugoslav Film Archive.
-The series had a premiere in Serbia on RTS on 12 October 2017 and had a time slot at 8 pm, which has long been the default time slot for all Serbian and Yugoslav TV series.
-The first episode in Serbia was watched by more than 2.123.000 viewers and was the most watched media on that channel.
-The premiere in Bosnia and Herzegovina was at the 23rd Sarajevo Film Festival, where two episodes which received ovations were shown.
-The first season was airing on RTRS.
-In Montenegro the series is aired on RTCG 1, and in Macedonia on MRT 1.
-The series debuted in Macedonia at the 38.
-Manaki Brothers Film Festival in Bitola on 25 September 2017, and Dragan Bjelogrlić, Tomi Salkovski (co-producer), Igor Ivanov Izi (director on one of the episodes) as well as the actors Marija Bergam, Jana Stojanovska, Pero Arsovski and Petar Atanovski addressed the audience.
+The series debuted in Macedonia at the 38th Manaki Brothers Film Festival in Bitola on 25 September 2017, with Dragan Bjelogrlić, director Igor Ivanov Izi, and actors Marija Bergam, Jana Stojanovska, Pero Arsovski and Petar Atanovski addressing the audience.
+The show's pre-premiere screening in Serbia took place on 17 October 2017 at the Yugoslav Film Archive.
+The series premiered in Serbia on RTS on 12 October 2017 with an 8pm timeslot, which has long been the default time slot for all Serbian and Yugoslav TV series.
+The first episode in Serbia was watched by more than 2,123,000 viewers and was the most watched media on that channel.
+The premiere in Bosnia and Herzegovina was at the 23rd Sarajevo Film Festival, where two episodes were screened to applause.
+The first season aired on RTRS, RTCG 1 in Montenegro, and MRT 1 in Macedonia.

-There was a great controversy in Croatian media for not airing the first season, and the reasons cited were that it was due to the character of Ante Pavelić and also that Dragan Bjelogrlić himself forbade it.
+Croatian media was criticized for not airing the first season, and it was speculated that the program was not shown was due to the character of Ante Pavelić and because Dragan Bjelogrlić himself forbade it.
 Bjelogrlić dismissed these claims and said that the main reason for the series not airing in Croatia was because no channel acquired the rights to air.

-Bjelogrlić gave 2019 as the year in which the second season will be airing.
-The name of the series was translated into English as "Black Sun" in reference to the eponymous symbol frequently seen in the series, as well as the more literal "Balkan Shadows".
+The name of the series was translated into English as "Black Sun" in reference to the eponymous symbol frequently seen in the series.
+As of June 2024, the program was available to stream in the United States through Fubo TV.